Make an Easy Nine-Page Paper Booklet

-Learn how to make an easy paper booklet from 1 sheet of rectangular paper/A4 paper!
-This kirigami book is a great little DIY project to make with kids!
+You can make an easy paper booklet from one sheet of rectangular paper/A4 paper.
+This kirigami book is a great little DIY project to make with kids,

-We will be using origami folding techniques to divide the paper into 16 sections, and then cutting along certain folds to end up with a 9 page paper booklet.
-Kirigami is a art form related to origami, where you cut the paper.
-You can find a quick introduction to Kirigami here.
+Use origami folding techniques to divide the paper into 16 sections, and then cut along certain folds to end up with a nine-page paper booklet.
+Kirigami is an art form related to origami where you cut the paper.

 You may want to use some glue at the end to make it more secure.